Renovamen/vuepress-theme-gungnir/docs/posts/2021-12-24-hello-word.md

 ### Code Blocks

-Code block with the default theme "[tomorrow](https://prismjs.com/themes/prism-tomorrow.css)" (click the red button on the upper-right corner to make the code block full screen):
+Click the red button on the upper-right corner to make the code block full screen.

 ```python{8}
 import food